Scarlet fever: a doctor's advice

 Practical advice for parents

-"If your child comes into contact with measles, but has had the routine vaccines (given at around 12 months and again at 15-18 months), they are unlikely to catch it," she says.
-"Even just the first vaccine gives 93% immunity.
+If you are concerned your child may have contracted the measles virus, Dr Morrison says: "If your child comes into contact with measles, but has had the routine vaccines - given at around 12 months and again at 15-18 months - they are unlikely to catch it."
+She adds that even just the first vaccine gives 93% immunity.